-How to restore your Mac from a backup
+After disaster strikes, follow these steps to restore your Mac

-You may have already heard my diatribe about backing up your devices in order to safeguard your most precious data.
-If you're already using iCloud to sync your content, do you really need to do a full backup?
+If you're already using iCloud to sync your content, do you need to do a full backup?
 Yes.
-One of the biggest reasons a full backup is so important is to cover you if or when your device crashes and you lose everything.
+One of the biggest reasons a full backup is so important is to cover you if or when your device crashes, and you lose everything.

-If you're in the middle of a very important, time-sensitive project and your Mac poops out, you may have protected the document you're working on in iCloud, but without a backup, you didn't protect your apps or settings and it'll take you a really long time to get things back the way you want them.
-With a recent backup, you can just restore your Mac and continue working.
-Believe me, you'll be happier if you just back up your Mac.
+If you're in the middle of a critical, time-sensitive project and your Mac poops out, you may have protected the document you're working on in iCloud, but without a backup, you didn't protect your apps or settings, and it'll take you a long time to get things back the way you want them.
+With a recent backup, you can restore your Mac and continue working.
+You'll be happier if you back up your Mac.

+Looking for a new backup drive?
+Check out the best external hard drives.
+They work with the best Macs on the market.

 How to restore your Mac from a Time Machine backup

-If you use Time Machine to back up your Mac, you can restore individual files, or restore your entire hard drive from a recent backup.
+If you use Time Machine to back up your Mac, you can restore individual files or restore your entire hard drive from a recent backup.

 Note: Because you have to enter Recovery mode on your Mac, I suggest printing out these instructions or switching to another device to read them.